getify/Functional-Light-JS/manuscript/ch2.md

 The inner function `identify()` has closure over the parameter `name`.

 The access that closure enables is not restricted to merely reading the variable's original value -- it's not just a snapshot but rather a live link.
-You can update the value, and that new current state remains remembered until the next access.
+You can update the value, and that new current state remains remembered until the next access:

 ```js
 function runningCounter(start) {